-The first time I left China it was for good.
+The first time I found myself leaving China it was for good.
 My wife and I worked as teachers at York English for over a year, and it was an incredible time.
 We travelled, made lifelong friends, had wild new experiences, and lived a type of carefree existence few will have the pleasure of knowing.

 We were also able to save enough money during this time to fund a journey that would take us around south-east Asia, Italy, Scotland, England, and France.

 It was for that second leg of our journey that we packed our bags and said a fond farewell to China, knowing we would never step foot in our cherished Zhong Guo again…or so we thought.

 That was in 2014.
 It’s now 2019, and I’m about to make another final farewell as I’m leaving China.